 - Lisp: Originally LISP, as in LISt Processor.
 Another early language (a second one, in fact), this time at a much higher level that the industry was ready for.
 Created by John McCarthy in 1955 as a research tool in the abstract algebra field and later found its use in AI development.
 Another Long Runner, which, although not as popular per se, influenced basically all modern programming languages, especially scripting ones like Python.
 Is known for several rather hard-to-bend-the-brain-around concepts like first order functions and closures, as well as for its idiosyncratic (or, as many say, non-existing) syntax that consists entirely of parentheses.
 Has evolved greatly with time.
 Popular dialects are Common Lisp and Scheme.

-- Perl: aka Practical Extend and Report Language, aka Pathetically Eclectic Rubbish Lister.
+- Perl: aka Practical Extend and Report Language, aka Pathetically Eclectic Rubbish Lister thanks to the degree of unreadability code written in it can be.
 It was originally a popular language for common gateway interfaces which connected web pages to other services.
 Perl is the glue language of choice for UNIX and Linux Systems.